s-kat0/s-kat0.github.io/content/achievements.md

 - SIS Division Research Encouragement Award, The Society of Chemical Engineers Japan (SCEJ) 87th Annual Meeting, Mar 2022

-- Student Presentation Award,The 65th Annual Conference of the Institute of Systems, Control and Information Engineers (SCI’21), May 2021
+- Student Presentation Award, The 65th Annual Conference of the Institute of Systems, Control and Information Engineers (SCI’21), May 2021

 - Excellent Research Award, The 15th ICT Innovation, Kyoto University, Feb 2021